geobtaa/geoportal/README.md

 ```

-#### Geoblacklight guided install directions end up with Solr 4.x running in jetty
+#### Divert from Geoblacklight guided install
-Some tweaks were needed to get the geoblacklight solr config in the right place.
+As of April 2016, Geoblacklight's guided install winds up with Solr 4.x under

-Add to Rakefile config for solr
+Added to Rakefile config for solr

 ```ruby
 # Rakefile